Tips to Ensure Carton Safety and Satisfied Customers during Transit

-These days, all businesses operate in an environment in which 3 out of 5 customers are willing to try a new brand or company for a better customer service experience.* Yet, when working on improvements to customer service, many businesses limit their activities to employee interactions with their customers either in person, by telephone, or over the web.
+These days, all businesses operate in an environment in which 3 out of 5 customers are willing to try a new brand or company for a better customer service experience.* Yet, when working on improvements to customer service, many businesses view customer service enhancements solely as customer interactions either in person, by telephone, or over the web.
 Businesses often overlook, as a component of customer care, the shipping packages that customers receive from e-commerce purchases.

 Deliveries must go through a much longer and challenging journey to the doorstep.
-In many cases, that delivery is the first time a customer is interaction with the service provided by your company.
-Consider the message conveyed to your customers if the products they ordered arrive in cartons that are dented, torn, or damaged.
-What is the message if your cartons are messy, covered in tape?
-If you aren’t employing good packaging practices, you may be inadvertently telling your customers that their orders aren’t a priority.
+In many cases, that delivery is the first time a customer is interacting with the service provided by your company.
+Consider the message conveyed to your customers if the products they order arrive in cartons that are dented, torn, or damaged.
+What is the message to customers if your cartons are messy, covered in tape?
+If you aren’t employing good packaging practices, you may be inadvertently communicating to your customers that their orders aren’t a priority.
 To help prevent this, here are a few tips to improve carton safety and appearance during transit.

 Choose the Right Size Box

 Selecting the most appropriate carton size is important to ensuring that it gets to its destination safely and undamaged.
 Squeezing an item into a box too small can potentially result in it splitting or tearing during shipping.
 Conversely, under-filled boxes are at a greater risk of collapsing from the weight of other cartons stacked on top of them.
 Mitigating this problem is as simple as keeping a stash of shipping boxes in various dimensions in your inventory.

 It is tempting to reuse cardboard boxes when trying to economize.
 However, any savings gained can be quickly negated if the carton loses its integrity during shipping.
 It's best to use new corrugated cardboard boxes if there is any doubt about the carton’s efficacy.
 Carton strength degrades after multiple uses, particularly when used in more extreme climatic conditions.